1. What are the Northern Lights?

 3. Where can the Northern Lights be seen?

 The best place to view the lights is at a latitude of around 70 degrees north.
-This area encompasses much of northern Scandinavia (Swedish Lapland and Tromso, Norway included), as well as northern Canada, Alaska and thousands of miles of Siberian wilderness.
+This area encompasses much of northern Europe (Swedish Lapland, northern Norway and Finnish Lapland included), as well as northern Canada, Alaska and thousands of miles of Siberian wilderness.
 The sighting areas are not set in stone; when there’s a strong aurora, the lights can be seen in northern Scotland and on very rare occasions, across the whole of the UK and even France.
-But for the highest likelihood, northern Scandinavia is your best bet.
+But for the highest likelihood, northern Scandinavia and Finland are your best bet.

 4. When can I see the Northern Lights?